tekfyl/The500/README.md

 Total number if ways to get the denomination of coins
 Total number of times pattern appears in a string
 Optimal Binary Tree
+Wildcard Pattern Matching

-# Todo - running median, Wildcard, k-size max deque, Regular expression, Word Break, matrix kxk sum, 3 sum, all stocks, longest palindromic subs, IB fb asked
+# Todo - Wildcard, Regular expression, matrix kxk sum, all stocks, longest palindromic subs

 ### Graph
 bfs